Scale your business with our modular plugins.

 Before we start…

 In the following sample script, we’ll add a checkbox input in the cart form on the product page.
 This way, we can apply custom logic and dynamically update the price of any product that customers add to the cart only when the checkbox is selected.
-How to update product price programmatically in WooCommerce

-1.1 Add the checkbox input field to the products page
+1.1 Add the Checkbox Input Field to the Products Page

 Before we update the WooCommerce product price programmatically, let’s add the checkbox to the products page.
-To do that, simply copy and paste the following script:
+To do that, copy and paste the following script:

 add_action('woocommerce_after_add_to_cart_button', 'add_check_box_to_product_page', 30 );